-Community cats are free-roaming cats who are often feral from lack of human interaction.
+Community cats are free-roaming cats who may be friendly or may be unsocialized due to lack of human interaction.
 Since people reach out to us with concerns about these cats, we’ve compiled common questions along with our answers below.
 Read on to learn about common concerns and how to address them.

 Do the cats pose a health risk?

 According to Stanford University and University of Florida studies, community cats pose little risk to human health or other cats.
 Although they aren’t natural carriers for rabies, community cats are vaccinated against rabies as part of Trap-Neuter-Return (TNR).
 Also, the British Medical Journal states that cats are not a risk factor for toxoplasmosis transmission to humans.
 Eating undercooked meat is the primary risk factor.
 And although ingesting cat feces could lead to toxoplasmosis, we don’t know anyone who would do this!